 - Bike – secure bike parking available North Sydney Cycling Map (7MB)

 - Public Transport - we are an easy 10 minute walk from Waverton station (bikes carried free on weekends) www.transportnsw.info

 - Car - limited parking in nearby streets such as Balls Head Drive and Waterhen Drive, also in marked bays inside the adjacent Balls Head Reserve

 - School Bus - drop off point is on Waterhen Drive, refer to this Site Map (1MB)

-Join one of our free, practical workshops on a range of sustainable living topics such as worm farming, green cleaning, keeping chooks, going solar, being water-wise, balcony gardening, and much more... view the current event listings.
+Join one of our free, practical workshops on a range of sustainable living topics such as worm farming, green cleaning, keeping chooks, going solar, being water-wise, balcony gardening, and much more... view the current Green event listings.

-Join the Community Garden
+Join a Community Garden

 Walk from the Coal Loader to Balls Head Reserve